Mavericks will host the Gerald Richey Invitational on Saturday, Sept. 19.

 This past season, he collected three SBC Coach of the Year awards, giving him 25 league honors for his career.
 In 2013, he was recognized for his achievements by being the only coach named to the Southland Conference's All-Time Indoor Track & Field Honor Roll on both the men's and women's side.
 The list honored the greatest athletes and coaches in the league's first 50 years.

 Sauerhage's success began immediately, as his teams claimed league championships in women's indoor, men's indoor and men's outdoor track in his first season.
 The Mavericks followed that up by winning four conference titles (men's indoor, men's outdoor, women's indoor and women's cross country) in year two.

-In year three, Sauerhage accomplished something that had never been achieved in school history when he led the UTA women to the "triple crown", winning the cross country, indoor and outdoor conference championships.
-Under Sauerhage's tutelage, the Maverick women accomplished the feat a second time in 2001.
+In year three, Sauerhage accomplished something that had never been achieved in school history when he led the UTA women to the "triple crown," winning the cross country, indoor and outdoor conference championships.
+The Maverick women accomplished the feat a second time in 2001.

-In addition, Sauerhage has coached the men's cross country team to two conference championships and the women's cross country team to three conference titles, including back-to-back titles in 2001-02.
+In addition, Sauerhage has coached the men's cross country team to three conference championships, including two straight, and the women's cross country team to three conference titles, including back-to-back titles in 2001-02.
 The Southland Conference named him Cross Country Coach of the Year three times.